retiredRizzler/MachineLearning-Lab/labo2/README.md

-# Laboratory 2 - Machine Learning
+# K-means - Machine Learning

 This project uses the K-means algorithm for unsupervised clustering, as well as its improved version K-means++.
 Analyses are performed on four different datasets: Iris, Breast Cancer, Wine, and Mall Customers.